njsilbiger/BiogeochemicalCascades_SGD/README.md

 **Contents:** There are three folders and a README.md file.

 **Data:** These are the original data files that were used in the code.
-There are additional datafiles available on github that are linked within the scripts.
+- Discrete_WetSeason.csv and Discrete_DrySeason.csv are the data sets used for statistical analyses

 **Output:** Output plots and summary statistics from the code